Thesis

 Reusability

-SpaceX’s early reliability strategy contributed to its cost efficiency.
+SpaceX’s early reliability and reusability strategy contributed to its cost efficiency.
 Musk made a comparison between a Honda and a Ferrari to illustrate that a cheaper rocket does not necessarily need to be less reliable:

 “A Ferrari is a very expensive car.
 It is not reliable.
 But I would bet you 1,000-to-1 that if you bought a Honda Civic that sucker will not break down in the first year of operation.
 You can have a cheap car that’s reliable, and the same applies to rockets.”